 If you’re a novice chef, you may be at a loss for how to cook store-bought gnocchi.
 The great news is it’s extremely simple and this ingredient is very versatile.

-After your gnocchi is cooked and drained, you can toss it with any sauce and/or vegetables you want.
-Store bought gnocchi is great with marinara, pesto, or bolognese ragu – and this tomato-mushroom sauce, of course.
+- After your gnocchi is cooked and drained, you can toss it with any sauce and/or vegetables you want.
+Store bought gnocchi is great with marinara, pesto, bolognese ragu, sun-dried tomato sauce – and this tomato-mushroom sauce, of course.

 Packaged Gnocchi Cooking Time